zhenik/ern-card-game/README.md

 When everything else is done, the endpoint returns a "FightResultLogDto" containing the result of the match.

 #### "Entity-repositories"
-There are also three other API's that are required for the game to work: Match, Player and Item.
+There are also three other APIs that are required for the game to work: Match, Player and Item.
-Each of these repositories are the responsibility of one player.
+Each of these APIs are the responsibility of one member on our group.
+All of these APIs provide POST, PUT, PATCH, GET and DELETE methods to modify Entities.

 The Match API was developed and is the responsibility of Nikita.
-This API provides POST, PUT, PATCH, GET and DELETE methods for MatchResults.
 The purpose of this API is to store result from matches.

+The Item API was developed and is responsibility of Robert.
+Items are used for changing the damage and health of the Players.

+Player API was developed and and is responsibility of Eirik.
+The Player has a collection of Items.
+The API contains fields about player that is useful for fights, but not sensitive information like password(This is located inside Gateway module)

 ### Further improvments